Get the absolute best fit from your jeans through customized tapering & hemming

-We would like to share how to taper jeans and hem them.
+In this article, we will share how to taper jeans and hem them.
 When done properly and professionally, adding customized tapering when hemming jeans for inseam alterations or just narrowing the leg will result in the absolute best fit with jeans that taper.

 If you buy jeans other than straight-leg styles off-the-shelf and later apply length alterations without adding tapering, you will experience size changes in the leg opening.
-The knee position cis different between a 6-foot and 5-foot 5-inch individual.
+The knee position is different between a 6-foot and 5-foot 5-inch individual.
 If the leg shape of your jeans were designed for a taller person, you will likely have a knee placement that is wider because the placement of your knee is higher up the leg.

 Simply shortening the inseam gives you the length you require, but it also alters the original form of the jeans.
 To get the best look when customizing jeans by going the extra step of adding tapering.
 Especially if you have to take off more than a few inches of inseam.

 Here’s how to hem jeans best by adding additional taper if you are taking off more than an inch or so in length.
 Before proceeding to the “taper jeans” option under the ALTERATIONS menu, make sure to note all your requested measurements.
-First find your own knee location.
+First, find your own knee location.
 Put your jeans on, then mark the center point of your knee by giving it a slight bend.
 A small piece of tape works well because it won’t leave a mark on the fabric.
 Note, the original knee location of our jeans and many other brands is generally about 12 ½ inches below the crotch seam.
 Depending on the jean’s length or brand, this could vary.

 Most people looking where to get jeans hemmed commonly seek out the nearest tailor at the neighborhood cleaners.
 Most don’t have a Union Special for chain-stitching.
-Some don’t have machines with enough power to make it through the heavy flat-felled or lap seam at the inseam of some jeans.
+Some don’t have machines with enough power to make it through the heavy flat-felled or lap seam at the inseam of some jeans

 Unlike a traditional tailor, who mainly work on lightweight fabrics, we are jeans tailors who only work on heavier fabrics.
 That’s our specialty.